jerrykurtin/2048_duel/README.md

-Resetting immediately after a move sometimes causes defects timers start immediately resetting board does not immediately start timer
+Resetting immediately after a move sometimes causes defects timers start immediately resetting board does not immediately start timer weird bug moving screen on mobile menu goes to 2 lines for multiplayer timer on mobile

 # Getting Started with Create React App